rutgersdh/caridischo/index.md

 ## A Directory of Digital Scholarship in Music.

 Welcome.
 On this website, you can browse or search an open-source bibliography of specialized digital resources and born-digital scholarship in music.
 Here you may tour the world of digital humanities in music, loosely interpreted.
-The entries in this directory were compiled over a period of three years: 2018-2021.
+The entries in this directory were compiled over a period of five years: 2018-2023.

-To learn more about the project, please consult our **[Frequently Asked Questions]({{site.baseurl}}/faq/)**, select **Browse** or **Search** on our navigation menu above, or simply begin exploring one item at a time by clicking on this **[link]({{'/musicdh/mdh001/'|absolute_url}})**.
+Select **Sections** in the navigation menu above for our curations by project genre.
+Alternatively, use **Browse** or **Search** to explore the collection, or simply start with one item at a time by clicking on this **[link]({{'/musicdh/mdh001/'|absolute_url}})**.
+To learn more about the project, please consult our **[Frequently Asked Questions]({{site.baseurl}}/faq/)**.